Inxmail/inx_magento2/README.md

 You are welcome to contribute to the ongoing development of this extension!
 Your possibilities:

-* **Security issues**: please write an email to connected-solutions@inxmail.de.
-Please do NOT open a github issue.
+* **Security issues**: Please do NOT open a github issue.
+Get in touch with us to report (see above) such issues.

-* Report a bug: create an [issue](https://github.com/Inxmail/inx_magento2/issues/new) including description, repro steps, Magento and extension version numbers
+* Report a bug: create an [issue](https://github.com/Inxmail/inx_magento2/issues/new) including description, reproduction steps, Magento and extension version numbers
 * Fix a bug: please clone and use our contribution branch to submit your Pull Request
 * Request a feature: create an [issue](https://github.com/Inxmail/inx_magento2/issues/new) describing your desired feature.

+Thank you!

 =======
 V1.0.0